Mary Jacobus

 Mary Jacobus (February 11, 1957 – February 20, 2009) was an American journalist.
 She was an executive with The New York Times Company, serving as president and general manager of The Boston Globe from January through September 2006, and then, until her death in February 2009, heading the company's Regional Media Group, overseeing 15 daily newspapers and several other publications.
 She also served on the board of The Associated Press.

-Background and education
+Early life and education

 Jacobus was raised in Buffalo, New York.
 She obtained her degree in 1979, from Le Moyne College, in Syracuse, New York.

 Career

 In the 70s, Jacobus worked for The Buffalo Courier-Express, The Buffalo News, and The Long Beach Press-Telegram where she was responsible for advertising.

 She also worked as vice president of sales and marketing at The Gazette and director of sales and marketing for the Escondido Times-Advocate.

 In January 2006, Jacobus began working for the Times; a mere eight months later, she became president and chief operating officer of the Times Regional Media Group.
 She was also on the executive committee.
 Since 2007, she served on the Audit Bureau of Circulations.
 Prior to working for the Times Company, Jacobus spent seven years in the Knight Ridder chain where she began as president and publisher of The Duluth News Tribune.
 She was later a publisher of The News-Sentinel and president and chief executive of Fort Wayne Newspapers.